-Introduction to core strategies and resources for effective studying, writing, and researching; the principles of a Christian liberal arts education at Bethel; relationships between college, family, and career; and Blackboard.
+Introduction to core strategies and resources for effective studying, writing, and researching; the principles of a Christian liberal arts education at Bethel; relationships between college, family, and career; and Blackboard or Moodle learning management systems.
 GENS110 is required at transfer level 1.